Evolutionary network games: equilibria from imitation and best-response dynamics: Coordination game

 \section{Coordination game}

 We now turn to the case of strategic complements, exemplified by our coordination game.
-As above, we will start from the case without mistakes, and we will subsequently see how they affect the results.
+As above, we start from the case without mistakes, and we subsequently see how they affect the results.